xybytes/xybytes.github.io/_posts/2024-11-05-Azure-Application-Proxy-Hijacking.markdown

 ![screenshot]({{site.baseurl}}/assets/images/Azure_Application_Proxy_Hijacking/Enterprise_Application.png)

-On our internal server we have configured a test website using IIS.
-This site is accessible within our network via the URL: `http://server01.xybytes.com`.
-To simplify the setup, we have chosen to host both the web server and the connector on the same server.
-It's important to note, however, that while this configuration simplifies our scenario, it's not a requirement.
-The connector and the web server can operate on separate machines, provided there is reliable communication between the two.
+We set up a test website on our local server using IIS.
+You can access this page from our network at the following URL: `http://server01.xybytes.com`.
+For simplicity, we have opted to install the web server and connector on the same computer.
+Remember, however, that this setup is not required.
+The connector and web server can be run on different machines, as long as they can talk to each other with ease.

 ![screenshot]({{site.baseurl}}/assets/images/Azure_Application_Proxy_Hijacking/local_domain.png)